miekg/dinit/README.md

 ## Options

 * `maxproc`: set GOMAXPROCS to the number of CPUs on the host multiplied my `maxproc`, typical values are 0.5 or 1.0.
 When 0.0 `dinit` will not set GOMAXPROCS by itself.
+If GOMAXPROCS is *already* this does nothing.
 * `start`: run a command when starting up.
-On any failure, `dinit` stops.
+On any failure, `dinit` exits.
 * `stop`: run command on exit.
 * `timeout`: time in seconds before SIGKILL is send after the SIGTERM has been sent.
-* `verbose`: be more verbose.
+* `verbose`: be more verbose and show standard output and error of the commands.

 ## Examples